crossid/developer-site/docs/pages/signup_landing.md

 1. In Admin console, navigate to <b>Settings &rarr; Auth</b>.
 1. Click the <b>Edit</b> button.
 1. Follow wizard steps.
-1. Replace the value of _Register default return to url_ with your URL.
+1. Replace the value of _Signup default return to url_ with your URL.

 </TabItem>
 </Tabs>